LennonLab/Emergence/EmergencePrePrint.md

 Affiliations:Department of Biology, Indiana University, Bloomington, IN, 47405, USA.
 Correspondence to: ken@weecology.org; lennonj@indiana.edu.

-### Abstract
+## Abstract
 Patterns underpin ecological theories and paradigms.
 While over a dozen ecological patterns are considered to be classic or even law-like, most are divided among non-overlapping theories and subfields.
 As a result, ecology lacks a holistic understanding for how primary patterns can emerge in unison.
 We developed a simulation-based platform for this purpose.
 The *Emergence* platform encodes energetic costs, ecological selection, stochasticity, and multiplicative interactions.
 These phenomena capture the basis of life history trade-offs, resource-limited growth, the importance of stochasticity and determinism, and the nonlinear nature of ecological dynamics.
-*Emergence* builds individual-based models (IBMs) from random starting conditions and allows ecological selection to operate on random variation in species traits.
+*Emergence* builds individual-based models from random starting conditions and allows ecological selection to operate on random variation in species traits.
-*Emergence* reproduces established patterns of commonness and rarity, scaling patterns from metabolic theory and biodiversity theory, growth and abundance patterns of population ecology, and trade-offs in life history strategies.
+*Emergence* generates established patterns of commonness and rarity, scaling patterns from metabolic theory and biodiversity theory, growth and abundance patterns of population ecology, and trade-offs in life history strategies.
 Our platform reveals that iconic ecological patterns that span paradigms, theories, and subdisciplines can simultaneously emerge from random starting conditions when basic principles are observed.

-### Introduction
+## Introduction

-The foundations of ecology are built on the discovery, explanation, and prediction of relationships between organisms and their environment, i.e., patterns (MacArthur 1972, Lawton 1996).
+The foundations of ecology are built on the discovery, explanation, and prediction of relationships between organisms and their environment, i.e., ecological patterns (MacArthur 1972, Lawton 1996).
-Patterns have inspired ecological paradigms for over a century and are the signatures of ecological mechanisms (Table 1).
+Such patterns have inspired ecological paradigms for over a century and are the signatures of ecological mechanisms (Table 1).
-Some ecological patterns have been documented since the time of Darwin's publications (e.g., Watson 1859) or earlier (e.g., Malthus 1798).
+Some ecological patterns have been documented since the time of Darwin's publications (e.g., Watson 1859) or even earlier (e.g., Malthus 1798).
 To this day, ecologists seek unified theories for the common explanation of patterns (e.g., Hubbell 2001, McGill 2010, Harte 2011) and continue to uncover patterns using increasingly large and diverse datasets (e.g., Locey and Lennon 2016).
 However, the many common patterns of ecology are largely studied in isolation, divided among subdisciplines and theories with little overlap.

 Given enough time and resources, an army of ecologists could document many commonly studied patterns in an environment of sufficient diversity and space.
 Physiological ecologists and macroecologists could document the many allometric relationships of metabolic theory (Brown et al. 2004).
 Population ecologists could reveal patterns of growth while life historians could measure trade-offs in reproductive strategies (Begon et al. 2009).
 Community ecologists and biodiversity scientists could test their many models and theories of biodiversity against empirical patterns of commonness and rarity (McGill 2010).
 Ecologists that specialize on particular taxa (e.g., microbial ecologists, mammalogists, plant ecologists) or different scales (e.g., molecular ecologists, macroecologists) could document these and many other patterns in their respective systems.
 Yet despite their united effort, this army of ecologists would likely splinter when analyzing their patterns with theory and models.